-The mission of the Fuerza Family Association is to encourage family support and participation in the life of the school; to encourage a united, supportive parent and guardian community, to promote and maintain constructive communication between school and families and parent to parent, to support school fundraisers and events, and to provide parent education opportunities.
+The mission of the Fuerza Family Association is to encourage family support and participation in the life of the school, to encourage a united, supportive parent and guardian community, to promote and maintain constructive communication both between school and families and among parents, to support school fundraisers and events, and to provide parent education opportunities.
 Together, we are committed to supporting Lake Washington Girls Middle School’s philosophy of respect and responsibility.

 FFA-Sponsored Parent Engagement Workshop: Reteaching Gender and Sexuality

 (Social time at 6:30 - yay!)

 Reteaching Gender and Sexuality: This 90-minute workshop will engage parents and families in a conversation about gender and sexuality diversity at Lake Washington Girls Middle School.
 Participants will learn more about youth gender and sexuality identity formation and have an opportunity to ask questions and get information in an open and welcoming space.
 All parents are encouraged to attend, as we strategize how the school community can ensure that all students and families are welcome and that LGBTQ youth getting the resources and support they need to thrive at LWGMS.

 - Increase cultural literacy and knowledge about gender and sexuality and family diversity;